 WHAT IS MINESTRONE SOUP

+Classic minestrone soup is a popular soup that we had often when we visited Italy many years ago.
 Ever wondered what goes in Italian minestrone soup?
-Well, there is no set traditional minestrone soup recipe and each household adds in whatever ingredients they have on hand.
+Well, there is no set traditional soup recipe and each household adds in whatever ingredients they have on hand.
 The soup is typically thick, hearty and includes a variety of chopped veggies.
 Some common ingredients include pasta, rice, beans and tomatoes.

 3 VARIATIONS OF HOMEMADE MINESTRONE SOUP: